Ford Emissions FAQs

 Leigh Day is one of the country's leading law firms.
 We are not a claims management company.

 Bringing group actions on behalf of consumers is one of Leigh Day's key areas of specialty and we have been involved in some of the largest group actions ever brought in the UK.

-Volkswagen has always argued that the software did not meet the legal definition of a defeat device and so was not illegal.
+Volkswagen argued that the software did not meet the legal definition of a defeat device and so was not illegal.
 However, in April 2020 the High Court in London found that the decision by the KBA, the German road vehicle authority, that the software was a ‘defeat device’ was binding in the English High Court.

-We have also been instructed by thousands of owners of Mercedes, Renault, Nissan, Vauxhall, Porsche, Audi, Jaguar Land Rover and other Volkswagen Group vehicles to pursue emissions claims against those manufacturers.
+We have also been instructed by thousands of owners of Mercedes, Renault, Nissan, Vauxhall, Porsche, Audi, Jaguar Land Rover, and other Volkswagen Group vehicles to pursue emissions claims against those manufacturers.

 Deceit/misrepresentation and breach of statutory duty claims must be brought within 6 years of you discovering (or if you could have discovered with reasonable diligence) that your vehicle had emissions test cheating device.